vgvassilev/clad/README.md

 make && make install
 make check-clad
 ```

+> **NOTE**: If you are using clad as a clang plugin after building it from source, please make sure that you uses the same compiler version you built clad against.
+Apple distributed clang does not work because Apple has disabled clang plugins.

 ### Developer Environment - Build LLVM, Clang and Clad from source:

 ```
 pip3 install lit
 ```